-Our top choice for quality and value is the Stiga XTR Series, a full-size table with an aluminum composite playing surface, sun- and weather-resistant net, posts, legs, and undercarriage, adjustable leg levelers, and extremely easy storage and maneuverability.
-Stiga has been around in the game building table tennis tables since 1944, so it's even older and more established than Joola,
+Our top choice for quality and value is the Stiga XTR Series, a full-size table with an aluminum composite playing surface, sun- and weather-resistant net, posts, legs and undercarriage.
+It also has adjustable leg levelers and extremely easy storage and maneuverability.
+Stiga has been around in the game building table tennis tables since 1944, so it's even older and more established than Joola.

 Also, even if a table is rated for outdoor use, it's a good idea to fold it up and store it in a garage, under a deck, or at least beneath a tarp in extreme weather conditions.
-Even the best tables can warp or get chipped under mounds of snow and ice, or if left out for years under a blazing sun.
+Even the best tables can warp or be damaged under mounds of snow and ice, or if left out for years under a blazing sun.

-Our choice for best conversion table is the Martin Kilpatrick, a full-size (5' x 9') topper that fits pool tables (and some other tables) that are 8' in length.
-This model is an ample 19mm thick, which is unusually high for conversion tops, and it's very solid, weighing in at 130 pounds.
+Our choice for the best conversion table is the Martin Kilpatrick, a full-size (5' x 9') topper that fits pool tables (and some other tables) that are 8' in length.
+This model is 19mm thick, which is unusually high for conversion tops, and it's very solid, weighing 130 pounds.
 It comes with metal rails and foam protection pads to help avoid damaging the table underneath, plus an easy-to-attach net.

 The Martin Kilpatrick splits in half for storage, and because it's so heavy, putting it in place and removing it is probably a two-person job.
 The other consideration is cost: We've usually seen this model in the neighborhood of $400.